Sedona Internet Marketing Techniques: E-mail Marketing

 - Two weeks later, you offer a special.

-- A month later, you might send out an e-mail presenting another product or service that complements the first.
+- A month later, you might send an e-mail presenting another product or service that complements the first.

 - 2 months later, a follow-up e-mail offers a discount on a new product you’ve recently added to your inventory.